AdroitMachine/Movie-Seat-Booking/README.md

-# Movie Seat Booking
+# Movie Seats App

- A frontend app for movie seat booking
+A pure JS app to select movie and seats.
+Implementing local storage for data persistance.

+## Installation

+Copy to a directory and open index.html